Both the manufacturing process for AstraZeneca and the presence of excipients may affect individuals perceptions of its suitability.

 Suitability for vaccination is unlikely to be affected for individuals avoiding thiomersal.

-The Public Health England’s Immunisation Against Infectious Disease (the Green book) highlights that thiomersal is a mercury based compound used as a preservative in the manufacture of some vaccines for many years and has been associated with some safety concerns.
+The UK Health Security Agency (UKHSA) Immunisation Against Infectious Disease (the Green Book) highlights that thiomersal is a mercury based compound used as a preservative in the manufacture of some vaccines for many years and has been associated with some safety concerns.

 The manufacturer states that this vaccine does not contain any preservatives, thiomersal or any mercury derived product.